gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Removed GraphvizReportRenderer (private API)

 This type was an early contribution.
 It is unlikely anyone uses it because it does not work and it is an undocumented private type.

+#### Removed `org.gradle.api.publication` package

+This package contained some early experiments in a new publication model.
+It was incomplete and undocumented.
+It is superseded by the new `org.gradle.api.publish` (incubating) package introduced in Gradle 1.3 so has been removed.